 - International Labor Organization

 - Global Reporting Initiative

-Ethical trading/sourcing are common themes or needed capabilities expressed through all these standards and guidelines which, regardless of the actual outcome, must be addressed in one form or another.
+ESG requirements are expressed through all these standards and guidelines which, regardless of the actual outcome, must be addressed in one form or another.
 It is critical to the entire supply chain and the customer experience that a “no regrets” strategy be applied; one that maintains the integrity of the operations, including consistently achieving customer satisfaction.

-Utilizing a SaaS-based tool as the foundation for a management system will help suppliers or sourcing companies create, maintain and report on their ethical trading status.
-By integrating the same high-level structure that the International Organization for Standardization (ISO) employs in 180+ countries around the world, all the ethical trading/sourcing stipulations will work together when addressed by a facility or end-to-end supply chain.
+Utilizing a SaaS-based tool as the foundation for a management system will help suppliers or sourcing companies create, maintain and report on their ESG priorities.
+By integrating the same high-level structure that is employed in 180+ countries around the world, all the ESG stipulations will work together when addressed by a facility or end-to-end supply chain.